thirdweb-dev/react/etc/react.api.md

 // dist/Provider.d.ts:37:5 - (ae-forgotten-export) The symbol "MagicConnectorArguments" needs to be exported by the entry point index.d.ts
 // dist/Provider.d.ts:44:5 - (ae-forgotten-export) The symbol "GnosisConnectorArguments" needs to be exported by the entry point index.d.ts
 // dist/hooks/useNetwork.d.ts:75:5 - (ae-forgotten-export) The symbol "SwitchChainError" needs to be exported by the entry point index.d.ts
+// dist/types.d.ts:122:5 - (ae-incompatible-release-tags) The symbol "buyForWallet" is marked as @public, but its signature references "WalletAddress" which is marked as @beta

 // (No @packageDocumentation comment for this package)